From the moment Simone Biles posted “Hats off to Fort Worth” on her socials in 2021,

 fans and so much more to the city and to campus.

-one of the four pillars in its recently launched strategic plan — LEAD ON: Values
+one of the four pillars in its recently launched strategic plan, LEAD ON: Values in

 “There is no bigger sports event than the World Cup,” said Peck, who is the architect

-of the athletics pillar.
-“So, for TCU to be in front of that audience, to open our
+of another strategic plan pillar, Athletics.
+“So, for TCU to be in front of that audience

-doors to international teams, international fans and international media in the same
+— to open our doors to international teams, international fans and international media

-manner our student athletes, our students and fans get to experience it is an unbelievable
+in the same manner that our student-athletes, our students and fans get to experience

 Center for Supply Chain Innovation Capitalizes on Upcoming World Cup